-2. An overview of the course units of the study programme, the tracks, and the study load, the type of assessment and the language per course unit are given in Appendix 2.
+2. An overview of the course units of the study programme, and the study load, the type of assessment and the language per course unit are given in Appendix 2.

-7.13(2)(a) of the WHW OC: right to be consulted
+7.13(2)(a) of the WHW

 3. The manner in which the education is provided is contained in the Course Guide.